SoftUni-Internal/interactive-content/EN/06-Forms/02-Controlled-Forms.md

 </textarea>
 ```

-Similar to an `<input>` element, in React, a `<textarea>` uses a value attribute which means it can be written identically to a form that uses a single\-line input.
+Similar to an `<input>` element, in React, a `<textarea>` uses a value attribute which means it can be written identically to a form that uses a single-line input.

 ``` js
 <form onSubmit={this.submitHandler}>